apollographql/apollo-client/docs/source/network.md

 ```

 <h3 id="BatchingExplained">How query batching works</h3>
-Query batching is a transport-level mechanism that works only with servers that support it (for example Apollo's [graphql-server](https://github.com/apollostack/graphql-server).
+Query batching is a transport-level mechanism that works only with servers that support it (for example, Apollo's [graphql-server](https://github.com/apollostack/graphql-server)).
 Requests to servers that don't support transport batching will fail.
 If transport batching is turned on, multiple requests are batched together in an array:

 ```
 [{